 “This deity tried to harvest your sun; this deity tried to harvest me.
 Your praise gives me the strength to win this fight.
 Give up your praise; allow me to crush him in my hand.”

 Everyone fell to their knees and started to pray to Anodyne.
 With the increase in worship, Anodyne swiftly crushed his opponent’s neck, causing him to fall limp in hand.
 His body started to curl like a dying insect until his limbs curled in on his form, forcing Anodyne to drop his dead prey.
 He did not drop but instead started to generate light, and with a flash, he turned into a rugged stone that seemed to have an ore embedded in it.
 Anodyne grabbed it from the air and felt himself teleported away.
 Opening his eyes, he found himself in a small undeveloped universe; floating in its void was the pot of energies along with many other scattered items.

 “Interesting, this must be the pocket universe where all his wares were hidden.
 I guess I am going to transport all this to my pocket universe.”

-Anodyne opened another door in space that lead back to Hollow, but as he approached Hollow he noticed something was off.
+Anodyne opened another door in space that led back to Hollow, but as he approached Hollow, he noticed something was off.